Great Northern Highway

-Great Northern Highway is an Australian highway that links Western Australia's capital city Perth with its northernmost port, Wyndham.
+The Great Northern Highway is an Australian highway that links Western Australia's capital city Perth with its northernmost port, Wyndham.
 With a length of almost 3200 km, it is the longest highway in Australia, with the majority included as part of the Perth Darwin National Highway.
 The highway, which travels through remote areas of the state, is constructed as a sealed, predominantly two-lane single carriageway, but with some single-lane bridges in the Kimberley.
 Economically, it provides vital access through the Wheatbelt and Mid West to the resource-rich regions of the Pilbara and Kimberley.
 In these areas, the key industries of mining, agriculture and pastoral stations, and tourism are all dependent on the highway.